July 23-25, 2025

 Workshop 303 DREAM Big: Transforming Identity-Based Philanthropy With Appreciative Inquiry

-Bri Bouldin, Program Specialist, Inclusive Engagement and Philanthropy Office, VCU Development and Alumni Relations; Josh Leidy, Director of LGBTQ+ Initiatives, Inclusive Engagement & Philanthropy, VCU
+Bri Bouldin, Program Specialist, Office of Affinity Engagement & Philanthropy, VCU; Josh Leidy, Director of Affinity Engagement and Philanthropy, VCU

-Join Virginia Commonwealth University’s Office of Inclusive Engagement and Philanthropy (IEP) for a dynamic case study of how Appreciative Inquiry’s 4-D process – Discover, Dream, Design, Destiny – fosters identity-based giving at VCU.
-This session shares how IEP utilized curiosity and dialogue as tools to engage donors and stakeholders to co-create four giving initiatives supporting VCU’s Women, Black, LGBTQ+, and Parents/Family communities.
+Join Virginia Commonwealth University’s Office of Affinity Engagement and Philanthropy (AEP) for a dynamic case study of how Appreciative Inquiry’s 4-D process – Discover, Dream, Design, Destiny – fosters affinity-based giving at VCU.
+This session shares how AEP utilized curiosity and dialogue as tools to engage donors and stakeholders to co-create four giving initiatives supporting VCU’s Women, Black, LGBTQ+, and Parents/Family communities.

 Highlights include: